Hey there! Today I just wanted to say thank you for stopping in and share a bit about our story with you! A question we get asked a lot is:

-Back to that question though, For us it’s several things:
+Back to that question though, why live in an RV?
+For us it’s several things:

 Of course, traveling full-time is not always glamorous.
 A lot of times things go wrong or break and there is always some sort of maintenance to be doing just like a normal home.
 There are ups and downs but it’s all apart of the journey!

 This post contains affiliate links.
 If you make a purchase through one of our links we may make a small commission at no extra charge to you.
 Thanks!